exercism/v3/languages/csharp/exercises/concept/equality/.docs/after.md

 ### Equality and Inheritance

 This [article][so-equals-inheritance] shows some of the decisions that have to be made with regard to equality and inheritance.
+They will only concern you if you are manipulating instance of a class and a derived class and need to test the equality between the two.

 ### General Informaton